View Associated Notes

 Standard MBS multiple same-day attendance rules apply to the COVID-19 vaccination suitability assessment services.
 Co-claiming is only permitted where another Medicare service is provided that is unrelated to the vaccine suitability assessment item.
 Payment of benefit may be made for more than one attendance on a patient on the same day by the same GP or OMP, provided the subsequent attendances are not a continuation of the initial or earlier attendances.
 Examples of other Medicare services include but are not restricted to: a standard consultation for a different presenting problem; provision of a time-tiered health assessment service; or review of a chronic disease management plan.

-Before an additional attendance is provided to the patient the medical practice must obtain and record the patient’s informed financial consent to ensure that they (the patient) understand that there is no cost associated with the vaccine suitability assessment and/or the administration of the vaccine.
+Before an additional service is provided to the patient the medical practice must obtain and record the patient’s informed financial consent to ensure that they (the patient) understand that there is no cost associated with the vaccine suitability assessment and/or the administration of the vaccine.

 Note: where a GP or OMP completes a vaccine suitability assessment, but the patient is found to be unsuitable on clinical grounds or declines to receive the vaccination, the service may be billed using the appropriate vaccine suitability assessment item.
 If the patient returns at a later date, it would be appropriate for another vaccine suitability assessment to be undertaken and a claim made for the relevant Medicare item.